Daniel-Brai/Roosterly/README.md

-# README
+# Roosterly

-This README would normally document whatever steps are necessary to get the application up and running.
+An online rental service simmilar to Airbnb with a focus on transparency between the renter and rentee (work-in-progress)

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.2.0

+* System dependencies: Linux (Ubuntu 20.04)

-* System dependencies
+* Configuration: `bundle install` to install app dependencies

-* Configuration

-* Database creation
+* Database creation: `rails db:create`

-* Database initialization
+* Database initialization: `rails db:migrate`

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...